 Which social media sites are “necessities” and why…

 Whether you’re a B2B or B2C firm, the social media sites you include in your strategy should be based on site demographics and whether your target audience falls within the demographic audiences the site is geared toward.
 For example, if you’re a retail mortgage lender, you could make a great argument for Facebook, YouTube and Twitter.
 You could also look at LinkedIn for recruiting purposes and branch acquisition.
-Also, don’t forget about Google+.
-Google as a search engine will favor those companies in search rankings with a solid G+ presence.

 Top engagement activities